rbowen/presentations/apache_way/slides.md

 ![Ken](images/ken.jpg)

-Note: The work that you do through your "offspring" will outlast your personal participation.
+???
+The work that you do through your "offspring" will outlast your personal participation.
 It's a way to extend your impact far into the future.